cs205-group11/amazon-recommendation-system/index.md

 In this project, we have used a number of platforms and infrastructures covered in the lecture.
 The following flowchart illustrates the platform that we are using.
 ![alt text](./fig/infra.png)

+*Note on the usage of OpenMP*: By default, Python is subject to Global Interpreter Lock (GIL), which prevents more than one threads to run at a time.
+However, the underlying libraries of `Numpy` and `SciPy`  are written in C, making it possible for multithreading optimization.
+For linear algebra related applications, the underlying library is BLAS, and it includes some variants such as OpenBLAS, Intel MKL and ATLAS.
+A benchmark regarding their performance can be found [here](https://markus-beuckelmann.de/blog/boosting-numpy-blas.html) [5].
+For our application, we decided to use Intel MKL, since it provides the highest speedup among all BLAS variants.
+Intel MKL is now packaged within Intel Distribution for Python [6], which is used in our application (see "How to Use our Code" section below).
+By using Intel Distribution for Python, we can achieve OpenMP's multithreading performance, and yet enjoy the simplicity of Python [7].
+In other words, thanks to Intel's Distribution for Python, all Numpy-related code is automatically optimized through OpenMP, and we can control the number of threads in the same way as a C program: ```export OMP_NUM_THREADS=<number of threads to use>```
 * * *

 # Usage Instructions